Fellowships & Scholarships

 The Fulbright Awards Program seeks candidates whose applications demonstrate their:

 • Intellectual ability.
-There is no required GPA, but typically winning applicants will have a strong record of academic achievement relevant to their project proposal.
+There is no required GPA, but winning applicants will typically have a strong record of academic achievement relevant to their project proposal.

 • Ambassadorial skills and cultural sensitivity.